 - Try giving your pets a bedtime massage to slow down the energy and soothe them into a restful state.
 Slow gentle strokes can relax the uptight puppy so he sleeps better throughout the night.

 In most cases, just ignoring the antics teaches the pet he won't get attention for disturbing your slumber.
-Any sort of attention (even lobbing a pillow at the offender) reinforces the behavior, so he'll continue the pestering routine.
-Close your eyes, grit your teeth and don't move a muscle (even when the puppy nibbles your toes).
-And if you have trouble practicing tough puppy love, you can always resort to earplugs!
+Any sort of attention reinforces the behavior, so he'll continue the pestering routine.
+Close your eyes, grit your teeth and don't move a muscle, and if you have trouble practicing tough puppy love, you can always resort to earplugs!